 Most people know what their time is worth when it comes to making dollars per hour at work, but they don’t stretch the concept far enough.
 If you can make a lot of money by spending an extra hour applying your analytical skills, don’t waste the hour on cleaning your home.
 Instead, hire someone to help you.

 Figuring out your biological rhythms will help you get in the zone

 Athletes often talk about “the zone” as a state in which getting positive results is easy.
 The zone is not a magical place.
 Every person has it.
 Zone largely depends on factors such as sleep, nutrition, and surroundings.

-- Following a system is easier that creating a new one from scratch every day
+Following a system is easier than creating a new one from scratch every day

 Effective time management needs not only good intentions but also a certain framework that includes knowledge, skills, planning and technology.